ThunderStruct/Color-Utilities/README.md

 * Constructors can take 8-bit RGB format or float format (0.0 to 1.0) as shown in the Instructions section below
 * **Calculations are quasimetric!**
 * The conversions calibrate the RGB color to 2° with illumination D65
+* Delta-e is calculated using CIE76, which may be validated using [this link](http://colormine.org/delta-e-calculator)

 ## Usage